Who We Are

 Communities Served: A Collective Effort

-C4RJ is currently active in the communities of Acton, Arlington, Bedford, Boxborough, Burlington, Cambridge, Carlisle, Concord, Groton, Hudson, Lexington, Lincoln, Littleton, Maynard, Newton, Stow, Sudbury, Wayland, and Wellesley.
+C4RJ is currently active in the communities of Acton, Arlington, Bedford, Boxborough, Burlington, Cambridge, Carlisle, Concord, Groton, Hudson, Lexington, Lincoln, Littleton, Maynard, Newton, Stow, Sudbury, Wayland, Wellesley, and Winchester.

 Notice we didn’t use the word “towns.”
 There’s something about the term “community” that better reflects where restorative justice finds its home.
 Victims and offenders don’t live in isolation or in some confined municipal area.
 They’re active, connected parts of our communities.
 They attend school, work, and play in our neighborhoods.
 Indeed, they are us.
 So when it comes to a crime that disrupts the life of a victim, offender and loved ones, a community is also affected.
 Those who know about the crime may feel less safe.
 Neighbors could begin to look on each other with suspicion.
 People start to adapt their routines — double-checking for locked doors, for example — knowing that a crime took place nearby.
 At C4RJ, the community is an essential part of the process of accountability and repair.